vinando/HMAC-wrapper/README.md

 # HMAC-wrapper
-HMAC-wrapper to authenticate with KONG HMAC
+Golang HMAC-wrapper to authenticate with KONG HMAC